 Supplemental Scholarships are scholarships that may be “added on” to an existing scholarship, giving interested students an increased financial award from the music department.
 Students must audition for either a Music Merit or Participation scholarship to be eligible for a supplemental scholarship.
 These scholarships are designed for students with a specific interest in one of the following areas:

-The Pep Band Scholarship is available to students who wish to be in the Concordia Pep Band or Drum Line.
+The Marching Band Scholarship is available to students who wish to be in the Concordia Pep Band or Drum Line.
 Students receiving this scholarship make a commitment to the pep band at home football and basketball games.
 This is a $2000 add-on scholarship for recipients of either the Music Merit or Participation scholarships.

 To audition, you will need to play the school fight song at the time of their Cadenza or Concerto Scholarship Audition.
 Music is available to download here.